muchdogesec/stix2extensions/README.md

 To submit your own STIX Extension Definition:

-1. follow the logi
+1. follow the logic described in `docs/create_new_extension`
-2.
-3. submit a PR to this repository for review
+2. submit a PR to this repository for review

-Once your object has been accepted, it will then be easily importable
+Once your object has been accepted, it will then be easily importable...

 ## Using custom object or properties defined in STIX Extension Definition